All Episodes

 Well, it's not being hidden.

-Believe me, it's a lead news item.
+Believe me, it's the lead news item on the letter.

 They can't do anything about it.

-But, as to the details, the devil is in the details, as they say.
+But as to the details, the devil is in the details, as they say.

 And we don't, the details have not been published.

-We do not know, really, what happened, except that three people are dead.
+We do not know really what happened, except that three people are dead.

 And one apparently, according to the official account, by his own hand.

-In a very careful statement, a moment of madness.
+A very careful statement, a moment of madness.

-Yes, there was a dreadful thing.
+Yes, there was dreadful things.

 What it does indicate is this.